Transforming a buffet

 The preparation stage is almost finished, we just have to use a brush or an air compressor to remove all dust and impurities on our buffet.

 The handles were too dark for my taste so I changed their look by using white paint.
 Two coats of each colour were sufficient.
 Using the oval synthetic paint brushes, it was easy to cover the massive wrought iron on the inside of the top doors.
 This type of brush goes well in corners and to work with small details.

 After the paint dried, I sanded with 400-grit paper to make the brush strokes disappear.
 It makes the finish very soft and prepares the surface for the application of the protective wax.

-A little Cotton Ball in the places that needed clarity and a vintage effect, really put the finishing touch.
+A little Cotton Ball was used in the places that needed clarity and a vintage effect, really making the finishing touch.
 Colorantic paint dries quick and the colours are true to their presentation on the site.
 The wax is very easy to apply.

 Here is my farmhouse buffet, up to date.
 It offers a lot of storage and character to a dining room.

 See you soon for new creations!
-Follow me on my Facebook page, L’atelier du meuble vintage.
+Follow me on my Facebook page atelier Chic vintage .